mmcky/ebp-test-projectstructure/README.md

 A testing ground to explore jupyter-book project structures for `toc` and the matching of `html` and `latex` outputs.

+A more detailed discussion document is found [here](https://mmcky.github.io/ebp-test-projectstructure/intro.html)

 ## Configurations

 The top level config relates to the primary entry points for